 So maybe there was a quid pro quo, Trump’s defenders admit, but at least he wasn’t motivated by self-interest.
 Trump was trying to stamp out corruption in Ukraine.
 Except now we know, from State Department official David Holmes, that Trump didn’t “give a shit” about Ukraine.

 Which should have been obvious from the involvement of his personal lawyer, Rudy Giuliani, in the whole saga.
 If the president genuinely cared about corruption in Ukraine, why bypass official channels?

 OK, so there was a quid pro quo, and Trump did act out of self-interest, but he resumed the aid to Ukraine, didn’t he?
 And Ukraine didn’t investigate the Bidens.
 So what’s the harm?

 This is a pathetic defense.
 The crime failed, so the criminal shouldn’t be punished.

 It’s not that Trump’s threat had no effect.
-Zelensky has taken a softer line on Russia than his predecessor, aware that America no longer has Ukraine’s back.
+Zelensky has taken a softer line on Russia than his predecessor, aware that America no longer has his country’s back.